-"My research is centered on furthering our understanding of how trauma and mental health challenges can affect a woman's experience of pregnancy, birth, and parenting.
+"My research seeks to further our understanding of how trauma and mental health challenges can affect a woman's reproductive health and childbearing experiences.
 I am also dedicated to developing trauma-specific interventions to promote healthy parenting and interrupt cycles of violence and psychiatric vulnerability."

-Trauma; mental health; sexual and reproductive health; interventions; child mental health; health disparities
+Trauma and trauma-informed approaches; mental health; sexual and reproductive health; interventions; infant mental health; health disparities; gun violence

 Mickey Sperlich, an assistant professor, is an experienced midwife and researcher who studies the effects of trauma and mental health challenges on women's childbearing and postpartum experiences and outcomes.
 She originally became interested in research in order to better understand the needs of her midwifery clients who were trauma survivors.
 Her first research project culminated in the book "Survivor Moms: Women's Stories of Birthing, Mothering and Healing after Sexual Abuse," which was named the 2008 Book of the Year by the America College of Nurse Midwives.